tobz/tobz.github.io/_posts/2022-10-27-self-hosting-hard-way-exposing-services.md

 network begins.
 Being able to use these services on the go is just as important as using them at home where they might be hosted.

-**tl;dr: Cloudflare Tunnel for avoiding directly exposing my home infrastructre, Authentik running on Fly.io for exposing an externally-accessible Identity Provider, and Cloudflare Access using Authentik as an IdP for authenticating/authorizing all requests before they ever hit my network**
+**tl;dr: Cloudflare Tunnel for avoiding having to directly expose my home infrastructure, Authentik running on Fly.io for exposing an externally-accessible Identity Provider, and Cloudflare Access using Authentik as an IdP for authenticating/authorizing all requests before they ever hit my network**

 ## Why not Tailscale?